patrick-zippenfenig/environmental-data-management-notes/README.md

 2. **Complexity of Data Usage:** The use of environmental data is complicated by various factors, such as the GRIB file format, varying data projections, and irregular temporal resolutions (e.g., data jumps from 1-hour to 3-hour to 6-hour intervals).
 Accurately processing this data to derive commonly used variables, such as reference evapotranspiration (ET0) or direct normal irradiance (DNI), is a daunting task for less experienced users.

-3. **Diverse File Formats and Standards:** Environmental data is provided in numerous file formats and follows different standards depending on the source, typically from national weather services.
+3. **Diverse File Formats and Standards:** Environmental data is provided in numerous file formats and follows different standards, naming conventions, distribution systems and file formats.
 There is no universal solution to accommodate this diversity, making it time-consuming for users to familiarize themselves with the specific data offerings of each NWP.
 Furthermore, discovering available data can be a challenge due to the absence of a centralized catalog.

-4. **Complex Integrations:** To effectively utilize weather data, users must navigate a complex ecosystem of libraries and tools to download, store, and process data on their local systems.
-This includes working with various projections to determine coordinates and addressing practical challenges, such as the inability to load an entire year of ERA5-Land temperature data into memory.
+4. **Complex Integrations:** To effectively use weather data, users must navigate a complex ecosystem of libraries and tools to download, store, and process data on their local systems.
+This includes working with various projections to determine coordinates and addressing practical challenges, such as the inability to load an entire dataset data into memory.
+E.g. One year of ERA5-Land temperature requires `211 GB` memory.

-By addressing these challenges, Open-Meteo and similar initiatives aim to democratize access to environmental data, making it easier and more efficient for users to engage with this critical information.
+By addressing these challenges, Open-Meteo aim to democratize access to environmental data, making it easier and more efficient for users to engage with this critical information.
 The following sections will delve into the specific methods and technologies employed by Open-Meteo to overcome these obstacles and outline the anticipated advancements in this field.

 ## The Current Open-Meteo Approach